kontena/docs/advanced/authentication.md

 To invite more users you first need to configure the Kontena Platform Master to use an authentication provider.
 If you use the provisioning tools offered by Kontena CLI, this will be done automatically during installation unless you select otherwise.

-To add new users, use the invite command:

 ```
 $ kontena master user invite user@example.com